-In accordance with the rules stipulated in BEK no. 615 of May 25th 2018, ERV Nordic
+In accordance with the rules stipulated in BEK no. 615 of May 25th 2018, ERV Nordic has calculated sensitivity analysis on a quarterly basis.
+The sensitivity analysis done as of 31st December 2021 shows that we are able to withstand changes in the significant risk categories.

 There are no stresses to the risk categories that will lead to an MCR of 125% nor 100%.
-The MCR ratios with maximum stress leads to MCR ratios between 583% to 984%.